February 2021 North American cold wave: United States

 Tree limbs and entire trees fell under the weight of the ice, with Salem, Oregon losing 18% of its tree cover.
 288,000 households were without electricity in Portland.

 Mexico

 In the city of Saltillo, temperatures reached as low as -4.5 C early on February 16 as bitterly cold air surged south from Canada and the United States into the country of Mexico.
 It was the coldest temperature reported in the city since a cold wave in 2014.

+The city of Monterrey registered temperatures as low as -7 C in the morning of February 15, which was the coldest temperature recorded in the city since 1983.
+The city also received snow, which is a rare occurrence in the area.

 Impact

 United States

 Texas by far was the state worst affected by the cold wave.
 A record low temperature at Dallas/Fort Worth International Airport of -2 F on February 16 was the coldest in North Texas in 72 years.
 Power equipment in Texas was not winterized, leaving it vulnerable to extended periods of cold weather, leading to widespread power outages.
 Five times as much natural gas as wind power had been lost because of the cold.
 When power was cut, it disabled some compressors that push gas through pipelines, and the resulting shortage knocked out more gas plants.